FAQs

 Yes, JOC is also known as:

-e4Clicks Project Estimator is the AEC industry's premier construction cost estimating and project management system designed specifically for the JOC, SABER, IDIQ, SATOC, MATOC, MACC, POCA, BOA and similar efficient construction delivery methods.
-It is the most powerful estimating and collaboration solution with an exclusive integration of an extended RSMeans database of approximately 400,000 line items, developed to dramatically improve organizational effectiveness and ensure successful completion of projects through centralized communication, tracking, reporting, and information sharing.
+e4Clicks Project Estimator is the AEC industry’s premier construction cost estimating and project management system designed specifically for the JOC, SABER, IDIQ, SATOC, MATOC, MACC, POCA, BOA and similar efficient construction delivery methods.
+It is the most powerful estimating and collaboration solution developed to dramatically improve organizational effectiveness and ensure successful completion of projects through centralized communication, tracking, reporting, and information sharing.

 (Note: Contracting specifications can vary and should be reviewed for each and every particular instance.
 The method of pricing under the terms of a JOC contract is a Unit Price Book (UPB).
-4Clicks exclusively provides an extended 400,000 line item RSMeans UPB organized in Construction Specifications Institute (CSI) divisions and MasterFormat04.
 4Clicks Project Estimator embeds the UPB providing a computerized proposal development system for the preparation of proposals and automated technical evaluation that are submitted to the owner.)

 A1.
 A coefficient is a multiplier that is used to raise or lower the unit prices found in the price guide or unit price cost book.
 Some contracts allow for a separate coefficient for each year, others allow an escalation index; some maintain the coefficient but use an updated price guide.

 A2.
 Coefficients are typically applied to the sum of all bare costs (material, labor and equipment) of the applicable line items from the cost guide (typically RS Means).
-A localization factor for the cost is also generally applied (typically RS Means CCI – City Cost Index).
+A localization factor for the cost is also generally applied such as a city cost index.

 For example: Units x (bare material cost + bare labor cost + bare equipment cost] x Localization Factor [CCI factor] x [contractor's applicable coefficient] = Total price to the Government